Declutter & Recycle! If you know of an organisation in Auckland that we should list here please do let me know – The Tidy Lady’s Email

 Lightbulbs

-Mitre 10 Have light bulb collection points for domestic lightbulbs.
+Mitre 10 Have light bulb collection points for domestic lightbulbs – Fluorescent, incandescent or LED.

 For more choices around Auckland, the Council has a How to get rid of unwanted items page.
 This is the Incandescent Light Bulb Page with links to recycling locations.
 This is the Fluorescent energy efficient bulbs (contains mercury) page with links to recycling locations.